Carrying the Heart of God

 The Responsibility of All

 Too often intercession is associated with a few elite believers who “pray a lot”.
-While we understand that there is a gift of intercession, the teaching and example of Scripture clearly entrusts the responsibility of intercession to every believer.
-In the same way that we are not all evangelists, we are all called to share our faith.
-The Biblical passages that teach us and exhort us to intercede contain no bias and show no bent towards any “special grouping of believers”.
+However, the teaching and example of Scripture clearly entrusts the responsibility of intercession to every believer.

 The effective, fervent prayer of a righteous man avails much.”